Also born on this day, go figure

 (fwiw the tone is a solid beeeeeeeeeeeeeeeeeee for idk how many seconds)

-ah, the boys sang Pocket Calculator in Italian for Italian TV
+Ah, the boys sang Pocket Calculator in Italian for Italian TV

 love the tiny instruments on this